colditzjb/ReReddit/README.md

 ### Overview:
 Documentation is somewhat lacking, so feel free to pull and push this README if you decide to play with the code.
 If you come up with a creative way to work with the resulting data, please share that also!
 This is just a text capture tool for now.
 Text capture is not particularly useful in subreddits that are mostly comprised of images and links, unless you are really interested in the comment text.

-The ```refreddit.py``` script uses Reddit's PRAW library (so install that first) and connects you to the Reddit API (you must provide your own Reddit developer credentials for this).
+The ```refreddit.py``` script uses Reddit's [PRAW](https://github.com/praw-dev/praw) library (so install that first) and connects you to the [Reddit API](https://www.reddit.com/dev/api/) (you need to [get Reddit developer credentials](https://redditclient.readthedocs.io/en/latest/oauth/) for this).
 The process runs an endless data collection loop until you manually kill it.
 One of my implementations has been running consistently for 8+ months.
 This is a fun process to set-and-forget on a Raspberry Pi or similar low-maintenance, seldom-interfaced, usually-uptime Linux system (but remember to set up _crontab_ to re-start it on reboot).

 ### Behavior: